 My personal experience with Tinkoff

-Last summer, I spent 3 months in Russia.
+In the summer 2022, I spent 3 months in Russia.
 I really wanted a bank card to book my accomodations and especially my bus and train tickets online (queuing in Russia with zero personal space is my worst nightmare).

 To be honest, I would not have gotten a card if I was only staying a week or so in the same city, but in my case I travelled all around the Krasnodar Krai and Crimea for 3 months and a MIR bank card was very helpul.